How to avoid marketing waste with a fractional CMO

 What if hiring a full-time CMO is not possible?

 The Fractional CMO is a senior marketing leader who’s fully committed to your team, but not fully-burdened with executive-level costs.

 Depending on your needs, you may work with your fractional CMO from one day a month to 8, 15, 20 hours a week or more.
 The fractional CMO advises the CEO or COO with deep marketing knowledge and is an executive-level partner who knows how to get things done.

 The idea of a fractional or part-time CXO is not new - fractional CFO’s are commonplace today.

 A part-time CMO gives you the experience you need at a cost you can afford.

 What are the signs you need to Fractional CMO?

-- There is disconnection and lack of cooperation between marketing and sales
+There is a disconnection and lack of cooperation between marketing and sales

 A Fractional CMO will lighten the workload of the CEO by managing all aspects of the company’s marketing department including the metrics and consultation you need to generate the growth you are looking to achieve while cutting out the marketing waste.

 Bringing in a fractional CMO can accomplish rapid results without the disruption of onboarding a new executive or making a change in the company structure.